ajgajg1134/BFInterpreter/README.md

 BFInterpreter
 =============

-An command line interpreter for the esoteric language BrainF***
+An command line interpreter for the esoteric language BrainFuck

 <table>
   <tr>